Documentation of Audiology Services

 • How does this service add value to the student’s education, interdisciplinary care, and/or overall health?

 When billing Medicaid for services provided in the school setting, the standards of Medicaid documentation apply.
-Separate documentation may be needed to address educational requirements (e.g., for the IEP).
+Separate documentation may be needed to address educational requirements (e.g., for the individualized education program [IEP]).

-See Documentation in Schools for more information on documentation in educational settings, the IEP process, and educational record retention.
+See the ASHA Practice Portal page on Documentation in Schools for more information on documentation in educational settings, the IEP process, and educational record retention.

 International Classification of Functioning, Disability and Health (ICF) Framework for Documentation

-The International Classification of Functioning, Disability and Health (ICF) is a categorization of health and health-related domains and is a framework for measuring health and disability at both individual and population levels (World Health Organization, 2001).
-The ICF includes a list of environmental factors to consider because an individual's abilities and limitations of function occur within a context.
-ASHA developed Preferred Practice Patterns for the Profession of Audiology (ASHA, 2006) to be consistent with this framework.
-See ASHA's ICF page for more information.
+The ICF is a categorization of health and health-related domains and is a framework for measuring health and disability at both individual and population levels (World Health Organization, 2001).
+ASHA developed the Preferred Practice Patterns for the Profession of Audiology (ASHA, 2006) to be consistent with this framework.
+See the ASHA page on International Classification of Functioning, Disability, and Health (ICF) for more information.

-By engaging in comprehensive assessment, intervention, and support, audiologists address the following components within the ICF framework:
+By engaging in a comprehensive plan of care, audiologists address the following components within the ICF framework:

-Activities and Participation: This component includes capacity (under ideal circumstances) and performance (in everyday environments), and it involves the audiologist performing the following services:
+• Activities and Participation: Describe “capacity” (under ideal circumstances) and “performance” (in everyday environments), and provide the following services:

-• Assess the hearing- and balance-related demands of activities in the individual's life (contextually based assessment).
+• Assess the hearing- and balance-related demands of activities in the individual’s life in a contextually-based evaluation.

-• Identify and optimize the individual's ability to perform relevant/desired social, academic, and vocational activities despite possible ongoing hearing and related health conditions.
+• Identify and optimize the individual’s ability to perform relevant and desired social, academic, and vocational activities despite possible ongoing hearing and related health conditions.

 • Identify and optimize ways to facilitate social, academic, and vocational participation associated with the given health condition(s).